lupusludensest/js_webdriver_io_dt_15_nov_2023/README.md

 All WDIO commands are unsyncronized and need to be properly handled using async/await

-WDIO mtehods:
+WDIO methods:

 .open()

 .login()

 .flashAlert()

 .toBeExisting()

 .toHaveTextContaining

 .getText()

 .getPageSource()

+.axios.get('URL')

-.axios.get('URL') Axios has to be installed: npm install axios
+Axios has to be installed:

+To run: npm install axios

 In testA.login_positive.e2e.js there is a code: